djra26111990/react-firebase-auth/README.md

-# React Firebase Authentication Example
+# React Firebase Authentication Project

 Put your credentials to `.env`.

-Run `yarn start` to start application.
+Run `npm start` to start application.